UDOOboard/Bolt-Docs/docs/07_Hardware_Usage/02_GPIOs.md

 <a href="../img/x86_pinout_braswell_post415.png" target="\_blank"><img style="width:600px; " src="../img/x86_pinout_braswell_post415.png"></a>

-Visit the [Pinout Braswell] section to see how to **enable/disable** the GPIO function for these pins from the UEFI BIOS Setup of the UDOO X86.
+Visit the [Pinout Braswell] section to see how to **enable/disable** the GPIO function for these pins from the UEFI BIOS Setup of the UDOO BOLT.

-The GPIO function is enabled by default in the UEFI BIOS Setup configuration of the UDOO X86.
+The GPIO function is enabled by default in the UEFI BIOS Setup configuration of the UDOO BOLT.

 <div class="alert alert-danger" role="alert">
   <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span>
   <span class="sr-only">Warning!</span>
-  Warning: UDOO X86 Pins controlled by the main Braswell processor are 1.8V only compliant.
+  Warning: UDOO BOLT Pins controlled by the main Braswell processor are 1.8V only compliant.
 Providing higher voltages, like 3.3V or 5V, could irreversibly damage the board.
   In order to properly work with an input voltage different from 1.8V use a bidirectional level shifter.
 </div>

-Take a look at this exhaustive guide [How to use 1.8V serial on UDOO X86 with 3.3V-5V devices](http://www.geduino.org/site/archives/284) by [Geduino Foundation](http://www.geduino.org) to learn how to proper use a level shifter to work with a different voltage from 1.8V in the Braswell pinout.
+Take a look at this exhaustive guide [How to use 1.8V serial on UDOO BOLT with 3.3V-5V devices](http://www.geduino.org/site/archives/284) by [Geduino Foundation](http://www.geduino.org) to learn how to proper use a level shifter to work with a different voltage from 1.8V in the Braswell pinout.

 ## Linux Manipulation

-The Linux driver used to manage the UDOO X86 Braswell GPIOs is [Cherryview/Braswell pinctrl driver](https://github.com/torvalds/linux/blob/master/drivers/pinctrl/intel/pinctrl-cherryview.c)
+The Linux driver used to manage the UDOO BOLT Braswell GPIOs is [Cherryview/Braswell pinctrl driver](https://github.com/torvalds/linux/blob/master/drivers/pinctrl/intel/pinctrl-cherryview.c)

 In the following tables you can find GPIO numbers assigned by the driver to each Pin that can act as GPIO.
 In the UDOO forum you can check the correct procedure to find the correct GPIO number assigned to each Pin explained in [this post by fajar.adianto](https://www.udoo.org/forum/threads/gpio-output-pins-not-changing-state.17620/#post-45624).